-Born into war-town South Sudan, James Thuch Madhier has endured unbelievable struggles: famine, war, forced displacement and poverty.
+Born into war-torn southern Sudan in 1990, James Thuch Madhier has endured unbelievable struggles: famine, war, forced displacement and poverty.
 In 2005, James fled southern Sudan, overcoming immense challenges to pursue his education.
 Resilience has defined James’ story, and resilience is what he sees in the people of South Sudan.
-James sees talent as universal, and access to opportunity as the differentiating factor between humans.
-James has committed his life to building lasting solutions, tapping into the power of clean technologies to lift millions of people out of poverty and food insecurity.
-In a world where nearly 20 people are forced to flee every minute, it is important to address the systemic factors that force people to flee.
+James sees talent as universal, and access to opportunity as the differentiating factor for mankind.
+James has committed his life to building lasting solutions to poverty and food insecurity, tapping into the power of clean energy.
+In a world where nearly 20 people are forced to flee their homes every minute, addressing systemic causes is crucial.
 Stand with James in his mission to make migration a choice, not a last resort.

 Food aid meets only immediate needs, and only the needs of some.
-Our solution brings the infrastructure and opportunity for populations to grow in their communities, with dignity - immediately and in the long-term.
-The agency to provide for oneself is a basic human right which everyone must be afforded with.
-With the power of modern clean technologies, we can afford everyone this agency.
+It is not a sustainable solution.
+Our solution brings the infrastructure and opportunity for populations to grow in their communities - immediately and in the long-term.
+The agency to provide for oneself is a basic human right..
+With the power of clean technologies, we provide this agency.

-Rainmaker’s technologies, sourced within the region, are relatively low-cost, efficient, environmentally sustainable and built to last, with high impact among the populations we serve.
+Rainmaker’s technologies, sourced within the region, are relatively low-cost, efficient, environmentally sustainable and built to last, with high impact for the populations we serve.

 We have an intimate knowledge of the region we work in - in fact, it’s our founder’s home.
 Our community-driven approach uniquely understands the social, cultural, and economic character of South Sudan.
-Dynamic challenges require dynamic solutions, making community involvement central.
+Complex challenges require multifaceted solutions, making community involvement central.

-Marginalized populations - women, children, the elderly, and the ill and disabled - are especially hard hit by food insecurity and lack of access to water.
+Marginalized populations - women, children, the elderly, the sick and disabled - are especially hard hit by food insecurity and lack of access to water.
 In boosting local food production and bringing clean water closer to communities, we are focused on the needs of the most vulnerable.

-Rainmaker is a group of experienced global leaders, technical minds and young visionaries, all united by a single vision.
-Our team draws from experience in policymaking, engineering, development economics, medical science, and non-profit management, and of course, an intimate knowledge of the region we serve.
+The Rainmaker Enterprise brings together a group of experienced global leaders, technical minds and young visionaries, all united by a single vision.
+Our team draws from experience in policy, engineering, development economics, and non-profit management, and of course, an intimate knowledge of the region we serve.